-“Its probably the exact opposite of what most people would choose but for me its charm is in its lived-in appeal.
-This kitchen is old and worn, but well loved.
-There’s real personality in this kitchen and the history and lives of whoever lives in it is apparent from the bohemian nature of the collected items such as the painting and the party hat.
+It’s probably the exact opposite of what most people would choose, but for me, its charm is in its lived-in appeal.
+This kitchen is old and worn but well-loved.
+There’s real personality in this kitchen; the history and lives of whoever lives in it are apparent from the bohemian nature of the collected items, such as the painting and the party hat.

-I love it when people use the kitchen like any other room in the house rather than some kind of sterile pristine environment.
-Sure keep it clean but decorate it with the same eye you use for the rest of the house.
-I love the amount of plants in this kitchen, its my aim to have a few more plant in my own.
+I love it when people use the kitchen like any other room in the house, rather than some kind of sterile pristine environment.
+Sure, keep it clean, but decorate it with the same eye you use for the rest of the house.
+I love the amount of plants in this kitchen, it’s my aim to have a few more plants in my own.

 Get the Look